-Rebecca Saunders has expanded her spectrum of musical genre since 2003: chroma (2003-2010) divides up to twenty chamber groups and sound sources throughout the performing space.
-The characteristics of the architectural space define the formal juxtaposition of the various chamber music groups, whereby each solo or group is like a protagonist in a form of pure instrumental theatre. insideout, music for a choreographed installation, was her first work for the stage and was created in collaboration with Sasha Waltz in 2003.
+Since 2003, Saunders has intensified her interest in the sculptural properties of organised sound. chroma (2003-2013) explores a collage of twenty-four chamber groups and sound sources in several spaces.
+Since its premiere in 2003, 19 new versions have been created for radically different performance spaces.
+The characteristics of each new architecture define the formal juxtaposition of the various chamber music groups, whereby each solo or group is like a protagonist in a form of instrumental theatre. insideout, music for a choreographed installation, was her first work for the stage and was created in collaboration with Sasha Waltz.

 More recent works, such as Stirrings Still I and II, and murmurs, are quiet and fragile collage compositions.
 Her most recent spatial collage work, Stasis (2011), comprises 23 modules for 16 soloists, and expands her complex collage structures over an extended time-frame of 50 minutes.

 Saunders´ present compositional preoccupation is an investigation of the musical soloist in two distinct ways: since 2013 she has been writing an expansive series of works for individual performers, and simultaneously continuing her interest in works for soloist in a concerto role; either for solo and orchestra or for solo and special ensemble instrumentations, with concertos for double percussion and for trumpet planned in 2014 and 2015, and further solo and duo works.
 A 90-minute music theatre work is planned for Autumn 2017.